OpenBankingUK/read-write-api-docs-pub/docs/v3.1.11/resources-and-data-models/aisp/bca-product-data-model.md

 ###### UML Class Diagram

-* This implementation is based on the assumption that all pending decisions were based on the OBIE recommended option.
+* This implementation is based on the assumption that all pending decisions were based on the OBL recommended option.
 * Other Fee Charges: Only Periodic Fee(service charge) has been included in the Code List.
 * We have taken Open Data BCA Segments for BCA Account Info as well.